orcfax/docs/docs/ITN/overview.md

-The minimum hardware requirements for each phase will be published within their corresponding manuals; requirements will also be released well in advance of rollout so that operators have sufficient time to ensure tht they meet the necessary requirements.
+The minimum hardware requirements for each phase will be published within their corresponding manuals; requirements will also be released well in advance of rollout so that operators have sufficient time to ensure that they meet the necessary requirements.
 Software requirements will be similarly disclosed as ITN phases progress.